Long Branch and the Presidency

 US Grant and family — treasured times in Long Branch.
 From the Ulysses S. Grant Cottage National Historic Landmark.
 (Beth Woolley Photo).

 US Grant in his last years, 1880s.
-He didn’t enjoy Washington, DC life: “I never wanted to get out of a place as much as I did to get out of the presidency.” — US Grant.
+He didn’t like Washington, DC life: “I never wanted to get out of a place as much as I did to get out of the presidency.” — US Grant.

 Ulysses S. Grant Information Center — HERE